1 July — 21 July 2014

 Jones is commissioned by the Juilliard String Quartet to write a 20-30 minute piece for their 2013-14 seasonRead More

 Composer, conductor, and mandolinist Jesse Jones (b.
 1978) is an American artist of wide-ranging tastes and influences.
-His music has been performed across North America, Europe, and Asia, and Mr. Jones has received numerous accolades as both a composer and performer.
-Most recently, he has been honored with the Elliott Carter Rome Prize in Composition from the American Academy in Rome, a Barlow Commission, the Susan and Ford Schumann Fellowship from the Aspen Music Festival and School, and the Charles Ives Scholarship from the American Academy of Arts and Letters.Read More
+His music has been performed extensively across North America, Europe, and Asia, and Mr. Jones has received numerous accolades as both a composer and performer.
+Most recently, he has been honored with a Guggenheim Fellowship and the Elliott Carter Rome Prize in Composition from the American Academy in Rome, a Barlow Commission, the Susan and Ford Schumann Fellowship from the Aspen Music Festival and School, and the Charles Ives Scholarship from the American Academy of Arts and Letters.Read More

 - The lone and level sands (2010), for sinfonietta.